haashemi/uni-db-tutorial/README.md

 ### `DELETE`

-Delete queries are used to delete one or multiple records from a table table have a specific condition.
+Delete queries are used to remove one or more rows from a table that match a specific condition.

 ```sql
 delete from products